Nuova Camorra Organizzata: Formation

 The founder of this organization, Raffaele Cutolo, also known as "'o Professore" (The Professor), was born on 20 December 1941 in Ottaviano, a village in the hinterland of Naples.
 At the age of 18, on 24 February 1963, he committed his first homicide and was subsequently convicted and sentenced to life imprisonment, reduced to 24 years after appeal.
-He was sent to Poggioreale, Naples’ prison.
+He was sent to Poggioreale, Naples' prison.
 Entering the prison world on a murder conviction made Cutolo a "tough guy".

-In prison Cutolo learned the rules of the criminal world: he became a man of honour, paid respect to more powerful inmates, and started gathering personal prestige because of his striking personality.
+In prison Cutolo learned the rules of the criminal world: he became a "man of honour," paid respect to more powerful inmates, and started gathering personal prestige because of his striking personality.
 He never lost sight of his ambition and his desire to become one of the biggest bosses of the Neapolitan underworld.

-Cutolo had established himself as a ringleader, when Antonio Spavone aka "'o Malommo" (The Badman), was transferred to Poggioreale prison.
+Cutolo had established himself as a ringleader, when Antonio Spavone aka "'o Malommo" (The Badman), was transferred to the Poggioreale prison.
 He challenged Spavone to a knife fight in the courtyard (a practise called o dichiaramento, the declaration), but Spavone refused.
 The challenged boss allegedly limited himself to a reply: "Today's young men want to die young by whatever means."
 Spavone was released from prison shortly after this event.
 From his prison cell, Cutolo ordered the murder of Spavone.
 A hitman, allegedly Cutolo's friend, shot him in the face from short range with a shotgun.
 Spavone survived the ambush, but the shotgun blast left considerable damage to his facial structure, which required plastic surgery.
 Spavone immediately resigned from his highly visible role as a Camorra boss.